 You should eat vegetables as your primary part of a diet.
 You should eat fruits as well and in massive amounts.
 This is the main part of a diet average gout sufferer needs.

 You must avoid seafood, organ meat, and beer.
 Before you consume something, you will need to check the purines level.
 If it is in the group with a high purine level, avoid it.
-If it is in a moderate group, consume it occasionally.
-If it is in a low purine table, consume it as the main part of your diet.
+If it is in a moderate group, consume it occasionally and if it is in a low purine table, consume it as the main part of your diet.

 The link between oysters and gout is weak.
 That means that there are no clear advantages of consuming this food and chances are high that you will end up with a gout attack eventually.
 Health benefits of oysters are plentiful but irrelevant for gout sufferers.
 It looks that chicken is so much better after all.